mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > There’s no sun half the year in a lot of these places, and they’re still in a better mood.

-Meanwhile in America, pharmaceutical companies have invented the term seasonal affective disorder so they can addict people to more pills.
+Meanwhile in America, pharmaceutical companies have invented the term seasonal affective disorder so they can get people addicted to even more pills.
 That's the capitalist solution.
-Wouldn't you prefer a socialist solution to the happiness problem?
+Wouldn't you prefer the socialist solution to the happiness problem?